 A few words on the layout of this site.
 At the top of the left-hand side is a box called "Where Should I Eat Now?"
 This isn't a listing of the "best" restaurants in South Florida, or the "hottest," or anything like that.
 Instead, it's more of a personal diary of where I've eaten lately that's been good, or what I'm currently craving.
 For the places that come up most often when I'm asked the question, "What are the best places to eat in Miami?" check "The List - Where to Eat in Miami" at the top of the page.

-Below on the left is my Twitter feed.
+Next on the left is my Twitter feed.
 You can find me in the Twitterverse as @frodnesor.
 Below that is a rotating selection of pictures from my flickr photostream.
+I'm also @frodnesor on Instagram but I'm not there nearly as often.
 You will see that I'm not much of a photographer, though I'm trying to improve on that front.

-Further down on the left are a couple lists of all of the restaurants (also, food trucks, and sometimes, underground dinners and pop-up type dining events) that have been covered here; the list is divided into "South Florida" and "Further Afield."
-If you'd like to search by cuisine, or location, you can try using the tags, which are listed on the bottom left.
+Further down on the left are a couple lists of all of the restaurants (also, a few food trucks, and sometimes, underground dinners and pop-up type dining events) that have been covered here; the list is divided into "South Florida" and "Further Afield."
+If you'd like to search by cuisine or location, you can try using the tags, which are listed on the bottom left.

 A few things about me.
 I'm not a professional food writer, nor do I aspire to be (though I've been published here and there).
 Nor am I otherwise in the restaurant business.
 I do help organize the Cobaya "underground" dinners, but that is a hobby, not a business (you can read more about past Cobaya dinners here).
 So is this blog; you'll see that there's no advertising.
 I do this for fun.